libvips/php-vips-ext/README.md

 # Low-level PHP binding for libvips

 This extension lets you use the libvips image processing library from PHP.
 It is intentionally very low-level.
-Modules such as `vips` build a nice API on top of this extension.
+Modules such as https://github.com/jcupitt/php-vips try to layer a nice API on top of this extension.

 libvips is fast and it can work without needing to have the entire image loaded into memory.
-Programs that use libvips don't manipulate images directly, instead they create pipelines of image processing operations building on a source image.
-When the end of the pipe is connected to a destination, the whole pipline executes at once, streaming the image in parallel from source to destination in a set of small fragments.
+Programs that use libvips don't manipulate images directly, instead they create pipelines of image processing operations starting from a source image.
+When the end of the pipe is connected to a destination, the whole pipeline executes at once, streaming the image in parallel from source to destination in a set of small fragments.

 See the [benchmarks at the official libvips